gazebosim/gz-sim/tutorials/optical_tactile_plugin.md

 Currently, the plugin is required to work within models that have one link, one contact sensor and one depth camera.
-In order to simulate the behaviour of the contact surface, which returns the contact forces of the object being touched, we merge the information coming from these two different sensors.
+In order to simulate the behaviour of the contact surface, which returns the contact forces of the object being touched, we use the information coming from these two different sensors.
 Contact normals to the surfaces being touched are computed from the depth image.
+In order to visually check that the plugin is working correctly, both contacts and normal forces can be visualized.
-(TODO pending ExtraContactData fields from https://github.com/ignitionrobotics/ign-physics/pull/40 are exposed in ign-gazebo) Next, these values are merged with the information returned by the contact sensor, i.e. force magnitudes, penetration and depth.
+As a [future work](#future-work), information from the contact sensor, i.e. force magnitudes, penetration and depth (TODO pending ExtraContactData fields from https://github.com/ignitionrobotics/ign-physics/pull/40 are exposed in ign-gazebo) and the depth camera could be merged.

 The plugin allows the user to visualize the contact normals of the objects in the proximity of contact.
 In the next image, we can see these normals